BaobabHealthTrust/master-facility-list/README.md

 Navigate back into the root directory of the project, i.e. `cd ..` and set the NODE_ENV to staging, i.e. `export NODE_ENV=staging`.
 This notifies loopback that you are in the staging environment.

 ## Step 6

 Modify the .env.example file and make sure it reflects your MySQL Database Settings.
 Create a .env file with the contents of your .env.example file, i.e. `mv .env.example .env`

 ## Step 7

+At this point you will need to run the migration command to migrate the loopback models into your MySQL instance.
+To do that, globally install the loopback migration tool, `npm i -g loopback-migration-tool` and then run `lb-migration migrate` to complete the migration.
+`

+## Step 7